-- the substances must not be classified as 'mutagenic', 'carcinogenic' or 'toxic to reproduction' (CMR substances) of category 1A, 1B or 2 in accordance with the criteria set out in Art.
-6 of the Ordinance on Protection against Dangerous Substances and Preparations (ChemO) - the migration of the substance into food or food simulant shall not be detectable measured with statistical certainty by a method of analysis with a limit of detection of 0.01 mg/kg.
+the substances must not be classified as 'mutagenic', 'carcinogenic' or 'toxic to reproduction' (CMR substances) of category 1A, 1B or 2 in accordance with the criteria set out in Art.
+6 of the Ordinance on Protection against Dangerous Substances and Preparations (ChemO)

+the migration of the substance into food or food simulant shall not be detectable measured with statistical certainty by a method of analysis with a limit of detection of 0.01 mg/kg.

 There are substances listed as B 'status' which may not be used as such as components of non-DFC inks; these are monomers or starting substances which are used by the raw material manufacturers upstream of the printing ink industry to produce polymeric substances which are then used in the manufacture of non-DFC inks.
-These substances are listed with the following restriction in column 9 of annex 10: 'Only to be used as a monomer or a starting substance for the preparation of polymeric substances'.
-Most of these exemptions, however, have been deleted with the 2020 revision.
+These substances are listed with the following restriction in column 9 of annex 10: 'Only to be used as a monomer or a starting substance for the preparation of polymeric substances'

-Which transition periods do apply to the SMLs shown in Annex 10?
+Does the transition period of four years also apply to the SMLs shown in Annex 10?

-The FSVO confirmed that transition periods do not only relate to compositional requirements, labelling and advertising, but also to the specific migration limits.
-Please note that all changes in Annex 10 before 2020 are legally enforceable from 30th April 2021.
+The FSVO confirmed that the transition period of four years does not only relate to compositional requirements, labelling and advertising, but also to the specific migration limits.
+This means that SMLs as specified in Annex 10 are legally enforceable from 30th April 2021; therefore, the SMLs as laid down in Annex 6 (4th edition,1st December 2012) are legally applicable until this date.